Argentina

 // no treaties match

-SOME.
-Argentina taxes worldwide income while you're resident, but there's no exit tax on the way out.
-The cost of leaving is mostly paperwork: unrealised gains follow you to the next jurisdiction untouched.
+Argentina taxes your worldwide income while you're resident, but at least the exit is free: no exit tax on the way out.

 NONE